Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 pointer received in order to reach the next element in the tensor.
 The last argument is `int64_t n` which is the size of the dimension being iterated over.

-The `for_each` loop will implicitly parallelize each iteration of `loop` if the size of each iteration is more than the value of `internal::GRAIN_SIZE`, which is a value that is determined as the 'right amount' of data to iterate over in order to gain a significant speedup using multi-threaded execution.
+`for_each` implicitly parallelizes the operation by executing `loop` in parallel if the number of iterations is more than the value of `internal::GRAIN_SIZE`, which is a value that is determined as the 'right amount' of data to iterate over in order to gain a significant speedup using multi-threaded execution.
 If you want to explicitly specify that your operation _must_ run in serial, then use the `serial_for_each` loop.